Stephen Hodges (administrator)

-Stephen Hodges is an educator who was President of Hult International Business School and also Chairman of the Hult Prize.
+Stephen Hodges is an education entrepreneur who was President of Hult International Business School and also Chairman of the Hult Prize.
 He was President of Hult International Business School from 2006-2022.
 Under his leadership Hult grew into a leading global business school known for its innovation.
 Today, Hult has campuses around the world, over 5,000 degree students, over 6,000 executive students annually and is consistently ranked in the top 50 business schools in the world.
 In 2018 Hult became the only triple-accredited US business school.

 Hodges has also served as a Commissioner with the New England Association of Schools and Colleges.